 Yes, With FUT you will have a very fine linear scar, similar to a line drawn by a pencil at the back of your head which is easily hidden by your remaining hair.
-With FUE you will have many small scars where the grafts were taken from.
+With FUE you will have a number of small scars where the grafts were taken from.

-Appearance is usually what keeps people away from work for a few days.
-If you can wear a hat you could return to work in a day or two.
-Otherwise most people usually take 4-7 days before returning to work.
+Appearance is typically what keeps people away from work for a few days.
+If you can wear a hat, you could return to work in a day or two.
+Otherwise, most people usually take 4-7 days before returning to work.

 The stitches are removed 8-10 days after surgery.

 Our sessions can range from 500 grafts to 3000+ grafts depending on the patient, area of baldness and any previous surgeries.